 Diversification is the notion of expanding the search to unexplored regions in the solution space.
 This expansion consists of visiting solutions that have not been previously examined.
 Diversification strategies are generally based on either encouraging the incorporation of new elements or discouraging often examined elements.
-In particular, we use a frequency count freq(i) in the Freq\VNS method to record the number of times sector i has been moved.
+In particular, we use a frequency count freq(i) in a new variant of the VNS methodology named Freq_VNS to record the number of times sector i has been moved.
 Therefore, each time sector i is moved from one position to another in the shaking or the local search phase, we increment freq(i) by one unit.
 We use this frequency count to generate a new solution in the shaking step.
 Since we want to diversify, we select the sectors j with a small frequency value freq(j).
-Specifically, in the shaking step, we randomly select k sectors in the incumbent solution p to be moved, where k is a search parameter.
+Specifically, in the shaking step, we randomly select k{max} sectors in the incumbent solution p to be moved.
 The probabilistic selection rule is inversely proportional to the frequency count.
-The selected sectors are moved to the best available position (maximizing $C_E(p)$ ).
-As in the K\VNS, the move is executed even when the move value is not positive, resulting in a deterioration of the current objective function value, and after k moves the local search is applied from the solution obtained.
+The selected sectors are moved to the best available position (maximizing $C_E(p)$).
+As in the VNS, the Freq_VNS method repeats the shaking, local search and update phases until a Maxiter number of consecutive iterations is performed with no further improvement.
+The N_2 descent procedure is used again as the local search phase.